This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 /Perhaps you'd better study for your new job, there aren't many days left./ Atem shook his head a bit. /I don't understand how all this has happened us/

-/Er...
-Yugi, do you remember Ribbon?/ Atem asked Yugi.
+/Yugi, do you remember Ribbon?/ Atem asked Yugi, not happy with the reminder.

 "I don't know a Ribbon.
-At least I don't think so … Oh, wait, you mean Miho Nosaka.
-I remember her; that was the girl Tristan had a crush on.
+At least I don't think so … Oh ... you mean Miho Nosaka.
+I remember her, that was the girl Tristan had a crush on.
 We wrote her a puzzle.
 It's weird though, I nearly don't remember that lesson at all.
 It was the same day Chouno quit …" Then it dawned on Yugi.
-"Ya … I mean Atem.
-What did you do to her?"
+The incident with Miho had been before he had realized Atem's presence, when his blackouts were still a frightening and unexplained occurence.
+Now it made sense.
+"Atem, what did you do to her?"

-/I showed the world her true face./ Atem confessed.
-His eyes narrowed. /Her looks match her personality nowadays.
+/I showed the world her true face/ Atem confessed.
+His eyes narrowed. /Her looks match her personality now.
 It's not a pleasant sight./

 Yugi laughed lowly.
 "I don't pity her."